Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 BRITISH RESIDENCY

-The walls of those buildings still have deep marks of bullets that fired during the mutiny.
+The walls of those buildings still have deep marks of bullets that were fired during the mutiny.

 If history is your thing, you should not miss this place.
 The 1857 Memorial Museum inside the Residency complex conducts regular shows (at an interval of 30-60 minutes) in English and Hindi, showing this place’s history.